AviatrixSystems/Docs/HowTos/controller_certificate.rst

 Certificate Management Overview
 ###################################

-You can use the Aviatrix certificate created at the time of installation for the Controller and gateway, or you can customize the Controller and gateway certificate to use an organization-specific certificate.
-Both types are certificates are issued locally through the Aviatrix Controller's automated processes.
-To customize the Controller or Gateway certificate, see below.
+You can use the Aviatrix certificate created at the time of installation for the Controller and gateway, or you can customize the Aviatrix Controller and gateway certificate to use an organization-specific certificate.
+Both types are certificates are issued locally through the Controller's automated processes.
+All keys and certificates are in PEM format.
+To customize the Controller or gateway certificate, see below.

 .. note::
 	Please make sure there are no special characters (including space) in the file name.